 Step 6 of the process outlines the performance and acceptance criteria for the study.
 Major sources of uncertainty are identified and the measures taken to minimize the impacts of these uncertainties are defined.
 Uncertainty is always present in the measurement and interpretation of environmental data.
-In this case, the focus is on collecting and interpreting data to better characterize the nature and extent of contamination including identification of potential sources (i.e., contaminated groundwater discharge).
+In this case, the focus of the TIR survey is on collecting and interpreting data to better characterize along which reaches of the LVW groundwater discharges may be occurring.

-In the absence of defined decision tolerance limits, the sampling design should still strive to identify possible sources of error and minimize them, to the extent practical.
-The most significant type of error that may be encountered includes that of field sampling.
-Both random and systematic errors can be introduced during the physical collection of the sample, sample handling, sample analysis, and data handling.
+In the absence of defined decision tolerance limits, the TIR survey will identify possible sources of error and minimize them, to the extent practical.
+Both random and systematic errors can be introduced during the physical collection of the imagery, data processing, data analysis, data interpretation, and data handling.